 We thoroughly enjoyed taking our visiting guests there, especially when they did not like Guinness and thought it only fair to hand their free pint over to their tour guides.

-Irish Coffee and Wine Bars
+5. Drink Irish Coffee and Wine Bars

-My best friend and I used to spend many a three am morning in the late night “coffee” bars.
+Caz and her best friend and I used to spend many a three am morning in the late night “coffee” bars.
 This was the only place you could find a “drink” after the midnight curfew.

 If you are planning a big night out, make a wine bar a place to stop after a few pints in the pub.
 The wine bars are lots of fun to drink at.
 Some have evening jazz and wine tasting events.

-Of course wine or champagne is all that is on the menu, and it comes at a price, but it was often the only place you could continue partying into the early morning hours, and the underground, cavernous buildings they are held in the streets running off the Georgian Square of St Stephens Green makes it just a cool place to have a drink.
+Of course wine or champagne is all that is on the menu and it comes at a price, but it was often the only place you could continue partying into the early morning hours, and the underground, cavernous buildings they are held in the streets running off the Georgian Square of St Stephens Green makes it just a cool place to have a drink.

-Eat Irish Style
+6. Eat Irish Food

-When we lived in Dublin, we were big meat eaters.
-I’m not sure how we would manage now being vegetarians.
 Irish food is delicious and well worth spending a day or tour sampling.

 Never fear about having the opportunity to try this.
 Each dish you order will come with three varieties- mashed, baked, and boiled.
 The Irish don’t want you forgetting about those famine years.

-Grafton Street Shopping
+7. Grafton Street Shopping